MrLoh/thesis-davidson/manuscript.md

 - Davidsons critique ignores Turing's fourth claim but the content of his critique is actually related to it, as we will see later.
 -->

 What we have discussed so far depends on accepting Turing's first claim that communication abilities are representative of intellectual abilities.
 As mentioned in the introduction, Davidson agrees since he "sees our nature as linguistic beings as the key to the possibility of thought" [@Lepore:2009d, p.
 1].
-This believe springs from his metaphysics[^metaphysics] and from his Epistemology.
+This believe springs from his metaphysics[^metaphysics] and from his epistemology.
 The later will be examined in more detail in \autoref{triangulation}.
 However, Davidson emphasizes the interrogator's judgement as the essential point:

 > "Turing was right, in my opinion, in taking as the only test for the presence of thought and meaning the interpretive powers and abilities of a human interpreter." [@Davidson:1990tt, p.86]